 Periodic budgets and rolling forecasts are prepared at the level of operating subsidiaries as regular practice and in accordance with limits specified by the Group.
-There is default in repayment of loans including interest accrued of ₹ 4,30,045 lakhs as at the end of the financial year.
+There is delay / default in repayment of loans for ₹ 5,34,480 lakhs as at the end of the financial year.
 The Group has been pursuing proposed strategic transactions / sale of assets and overall financial restructuring, when executed, would make available the required liquidity for the continuing business and would also provide an extended maturity period for repayment of restructured balance debt.

-Maturities of financial liabilities (ii)
+(ii) Maturities of financial liabilities